 It’s been another sobering week for Manchester United.
-Not that such a thing is a new proposition to the club’s players, or its fans, both of whom have long since been forced to become far more humble with their expectations over the last six years.
-The difference is what’s prompted this latest surge of reflection, as, for once, it wasn’t a United game; sure, Sunday’s dismal draw with Huddersfield Town was the final nail in the Top Four coffin, but after an extraordinary week’s football, it’s difficult not to take a look at the teams occupying the Premier League spaces above us and spiral down into sheer futility.
+Not that such a thing is a new proposition to the club’s players or fans, both of whom have long since been forced to become far more humble with their footballing expectations since Sir Alex Ferguson’s retirement.
+The difference here is the prompt of this latest surge of reflection, as for once, it wasn’t a United game; sure, Sunday’s dismal draw with Huddersfield Town was the final nail in the coffin of United’s top four aspirations, but after an extraordinary week’s football, it’s difficult not to take a look at the teams occupying the Premier League spaces above us and spiral down into sheer futility.

 The point here is that United have to stop looking for the flashiest options available, as has so often been the case, and buy players that can fit into a defined plan.
 Ole Gunnar Solskjaer marked out his philosophy early, for better and then for worse, with his aim to play an aggressive pressing style with a penchant for counter attacking quickly and overwhelming opponents with quick strikes; players need to be purchased with this framework and their suitability to it in mind, not their marketing appeal or their status.
 Both Spurs and Liverpool have taken a series of promising-to-quality players and improved them; after spending close to a £1 billion on inconsistent or woeful additions, what do United have to lose by adopting a different recruitment strategy?

-A lot needs to happen to get United back to the domestic summit, let alone the continental; clarity is needed on which high-profile stars will be sold and upgrades are needed in midfield, right back, right wing, central defence…almost all over the pitch.
+A lot needs to happen to get United back to the domestic summit; clarity is needed on which high-profile stars will be sold and upgrades are needed in midfield, right back, right wing, central defence…almost all over the pitch.
 No one at the club should be foolish enough to assume that such a project will reap instant dividends after this latest campaign, but with City, Spurs and Liverpool all offering varying examples of success with their own sporting structures, United don’t have to look far in order to get a few ideas of how this current malaise could receive even a modicum of improvement.